brycepj/devbryce-jekyll/about/index.md

 ---
 I'm a user interface developer at a company in Charlottesville, VA that does data visualization web apps for public schools.

 In my spare time I attend the [Central Virginia JavaScript Enthusiasts](http://www.meetup.com/Central-Virginia-Javascript-Enthusiasts-CVJSE/) meetup, hang out with my wife and our two cats, Ruby and Steve, and dedicate myself to finding really good pizza restaurants.
-I also daydream about moving to a farm to living completely off the grid forever.
+I also daydream about moving to a farm and living completely off the grid forever.

 This blog is nothing too serious.
 It's where I share what I'm learning and host side projects.
 If you want to get a hold of me, I'm on [twitter](http://twitter.com/_brycepj), [linkedIn](http://www.linkedin.com/in/brycepj/), and [email](mailto:brycepj@gmail.com).